prethiee/prethiee.github.io/_posts/2020-08-04-Plugin-derivatives.md

 ##### Plugins

-Drupal 8 follows the Plugin design pattern, and gives the advantage of extending of a module or service, using one of the four discovery methods
+Drupal 8 follows the Plugin design pattern, and gives the advantage of extending a module or a service, using one of the four discovery methods

 1. StaticDiscovery - These are used for test code.
 2. HookDiscovery - D7 carry over hook system, still used in many places.